Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 > Disclaimer: This blogpost is not meant as a rating of or comparison between multiplatform frameworks.
 They all have their right to exist and the choice depends on numerous factors, some of them even beyond the developers' control.

-# Kotlin Multiplatform Mobile
+## Kotlin Multiplatform Mobile

 Kotlin Multiplatform Mobile (KMM) supports both Android and iOS.
 Since its introduction in 2020 many companies have been joining the platform, such as Netflix, VMWare and Philips.
 In October 2022 [it finally went Beta](https://blog.jetbrains.com/kotlin/2022/10/kmm-beta) and has been declared production-ready which was accompanied by Google's announcement of an [experimental preview of libraries for this platform](https://android-developers.googleblog.com/2022/10/announcing-experimental-preview-of-jetpack-multiplatform-libraries.html).
 Therefore it is safe to say that KMM has left its early days and is finally starting to gain track.

-This blogpost focusses on the transition from native- to multiplatform development with KMM.
-Readers will get a quick overview of the tools (not) available in 2023 including toolchain, frameworks and libraries.
+This blogpost focusses on the transition from native- to multiplatform development using KMM.
+Readers will get an overview of the tools (not) available in 2023 regarding toolchain, frameworks and libraries.
 This is not a guide about how to setup and run a multiplatform project as this has already been covered by numerous articles out there.

 ## Toolchain